 The pathogenesis of Paget disease has been long debated, with 2 main competing theories: the epidermotrophic theory and the transformation theory.
 The epidermotrophic theory, currently the more favored theory, states that neoplastic ductal epithelial cells migrate through the ductal system of the breast into the epidermis of the nipple.
 Evidence for this lies in the observation that both the underlying mammary carcinoma and the intraepithelial nipple lesion will have similar staining of markers such as CEA, c-erb-B2, and Her-2/neu,6,7 suggesting that the nipple lesion arose from the breast malignancy.
 In addition, there is some research pointing to the ability of the Her2/neu receptor acting as an agent that induces chemotaxis of tumor cells, allowing for migration of malignant cells to the nipple, thus giving a mechanistic explanation supporting the epidermotrophic theory.8,9

-On the other hand, the transformation theory suggests that epidermal keritinocytes within ...
+On the other hand, the transformation theory suggests that epidermal keritinocytes within the nipple ...